Gone Girl (film): Development

-Gone Girl is a film adaptation of Flynn's 2012 novel of the same name.
-One of the film's executive producers, Leslie Dixon, read the manuscript of the novel in 2011 and brought it to the attention of Reese Witherspoon (who was originally slated to play Amy) in December of that year.
-Witherspoon and Dixon then collaborated with Bruna Papandrea to further develop the manuscript—with Flynn's film agent, Shari Smiley, they met with film studios in early 2012.
+Gone Girl is a film adaptation of Flynn's 2012 novel.
+One of the executive producers, Leslie Dixon, read the manuscript of the novel in 2011 and brought it to the attention of Reese Witherspoon (who was originally slated to play Amy) in December of that year.
+Witherspoon and Dixon collaborated with Bruna Papandrea to develop the manuscript.
+With Flynn's film agent, Shari Smiley, they met with film studios in early 2012.

-Following the release of the novel in June 2012, 20th Century Fox optioned the book in a deal with Flynn, in which the author negotiated that she would be responsible for the first draft of the screenplay.
+Following the release of the novel in June 2012, 20th Century Fox optioned it in a deal with Flynn, in which the author negotiated that she would be responsible for the first draft of the screenplay.
 By around October 2012, Flynn was engaged in the production of the first draft while she was also involved in the promotional tour for her novel.
 Then a first-time screenwriter, Flynn later admitted: "I certainly felt at sea a lot of times, kind of finding my way through."

 Flynn submitted her first draft screenplay to Fox in December 2012, before Fincher was selected as the director for the project.
 Fincher had already expressed interest in the project, and after he finished reading Flynn's first draft, a meeting was scheduled between the director and author within days.
 Typically, authors who adapt their own works are removed from film adaptations following the first draft and an experienced screenwriter takes over; but, on this occasion, Fincher agreed to work with Flynn for the entire project.
 Flynn later explained: "... he [Fincher] responded to the first draft and we have kind of similar sensibilities.
 We liked the same things about the book, and we wanted the same thing out of the movie."

 As further preparation, Flynn studied screenplay books and also met with Steve Kloves, who wrote the scripts for the Harry Potter series.
 Fincher also provided guidance and advised the author: "We don't have the ability to gift the audience with the characters' thoughts, so tell me how they're behaving."
 During the production of the final screenplay, Fincher and Flynn engaged in an intensive back-and-forth working relationship: Flynn sent Fincher "big swaths" of writing, which he then reviewed, and Fincher would then discuss the swaths with Flynn by telephone.
 Eventually, some scenes were rewritten "a dozen times", while other scenes were unaltered.